Are you looking to become an EU or Portuguese resident (and eventually a citizen) without needing to move there full-time?

 At this point, you’ll pay a residence permit issuance fee of €6,045.20 for each applicant, which marks the official start of your Portuguese residency.
 Congratulations!

-One year later, when the first card expires, you must renew your residence permit.
+Two years later, when the first card expires, you must renew your residence permit.

 This used to require an in-person appointment to update your biometric data and supply fresh documentation that you still meet all the requirements.
 However, since 2023, this has been replaced by a much simpler online procedure.
 No in-person appointment or supporting docs required!